KxSystems/docs/docs/ref/fby.md

 d| 4
 ```

-The result is created by replacing each item of `group` with the result of applying `aggr` to its corresponding sublist.
+The result is created by replacing each item of `grp` with the result of applying `aggr` to its corresponding sublist.

 ```q
 q)(sum;dat) fby grp